Emotions, Integrity, and Wisdom

 It’s easy to see if someone is wise: they’ll be very articulate about their feelings, their values, and how they’ve grappled with and reconciled their values in different situations.

 They’ll also be creative.
-A wise person aims their life and their social activity in unusual, creative directions.
-They have values that can only be discovered by grappling with conflicts.
+A wise person aims their life and their social activity in unusual, creative directions because they have developed unusual values.
+Grappling with conflicts leads to unusual values.

 - I used to try to be liked by people.
 At some point, I realized this conflicted with my value of being at ease.
 I discovered I was being tense and fake in the name of being liked.
 Feeling appalled and embarrassed helped me decide not to aim at being liked, and instead try to be authentic and caring.